NotDarkn/ultradocs/docs/guides/speedrun-tech.md

 # Speedrun Tech

-Base Movement:
+## Base Movement:
 Slide and Slam Momentum Mechanics
 	Sliding preserves any momentum you had prior to the slide, this momentum will be slowly lost while sliding on the ground
-	Jumping or sliding after a slam grants additional jump height or slide speed based on how long you were slamming
+	Jumping or sliding after a slam grants additional jump height or slide speed d on how long you were slamming
 Slide Jump
 	Jumping during a slide carries the slide momentum into the jump and amplifies it